Admission requirements

 To be admitted to the Systems Biology track, your pre-education should consist of minimally 10 ECTS of mathematical courses, because no English-taught alternatives are available at UGent for your reorientation.

-The teaching language is English, so for foreign students, an English certificate (CEF B2-level or higher) is required.
-The certificate cannot be older than four academic years, counting from the academic year after the proof of language was acquired.
-An Interuniversity Test of Academic English (ITACE) is also good to demonstrate a thorough command of both written and spoken English; see here.
+The teaching language is English, so for foreign students, an English certificate (CEF B2-level or higher) is required and cannot be older than four academic years, counting from the academic year after the proof of language was acquired:

-For non-EER students, a score report of their Graduate Record Examination (GRE) General test is also required.
+For non-EER students, a score report of their General Graduate Record Examination (GRE) test is also required.
+Our limits are 160 on quantitative reasoning.

 Application instructions and deadlines